DevOps Roadmap Template

 Automation: Activities that accelerate continuous delivery and integration while saving time, money, and effort across teams, processes, and tools

-Sharing: Activities that help transparency and openness, to tighten feedback loops and drive continuous improvement
+Sharing: Activities that help transparency and openness, tighten feedback loops, and drive continuous improvement

 The ultimate goal is to share responsibility and get teams on the same page to help the organization’s progress.

 Making your own DevOps roadmap is easy.
 Miro’s is the perfect tool to create roadmaps and share them.
 Get started by selecting the DevOps roadmap template, then take the following steps to make one of your own.

 Clearly define your roadmap’s objectives Before adding or editing any roadmap content, determine why your teams need it.
 Some examples include: “Improve coordination between engineering and operations teams,” or “Create a single source of truth for DevOps work.”

 Set specific short-term goals or plans The default template covers a year across Q1 to Q4.
 However, it’s ideal for planning three months when forward-thinking.
 Any longer, your DevOps roadmap potentially could become messy and unfocused.